mlanza/solomode/docs/announcement-solomode.md

 It's time for content creators to roll up their sleeves and get to creating solo modes for their beloved games.

-If you've ever pondered "could I make a board game," participation in Solomode is a small step in that direction.
+If you've ever pondered making a board game, participation in Solomode is a small step in that direction.
 Last year's participants agreed.
 [Creating a solo mode](./creators-guide.md) is an ideal first step for budding and hopeful game designers.
 It dramatically shortens prototyping by providing you with most of the materials you need in a single box!

 Wait.
 What's Solomode?
 Well, as the name implies, it's about solo modes—ones you create and enter into friendly competition.
 These solo modes are revealed in a [Line Up](./categories.md).
 Solo mode enthusiasts will chose and learn them.
 You'll earn points during [Derby](./announcement-derby.md) every time someone plays your solo mode.